PeterCamilleri/CX16/quirks/favorites.md

 DP Indirect Indexed, Y |        |        |        |        |        |        |        |        |

 No you're not looking at an incomplete table.
 Not one of those instructions or modes work together.
 Sad really.
+And with only 32 op-codes required, the designers cannot whine that they "ran out of op codes".
+The 6502 was infamous for having scads of unused op-codes.
+Maybe it was time or cost pressure, who knows?
+No matter what the excuse, it was lame!

 ## The Fringe